mikewenner/Module_14_Challenge/README.md

 ### Tune the Baseline (Adjust SMA periods)
 * For this adjustment we changed both the short SMA (from 4 to 2) and long SMA (from 100 to 50) windows and reran the initial model/experiment (baseline) to see what changed wrt to the cumulative performance.
 * What impact resulted from increasing or decreasing either or both of the SMA windows?
-    - In this case, changing the windows to shorter periods adversly impacted the overall performance of the strategy as it did not performa better than actual returns of the underlying instrument (Actual Returns).
+    - In this case, changing the windows to shorter periods adversly impacted the overall performance of the strategy as it did not perform better than actual returns of the underlying instrument (Actual Returns).
     - Furthermore, it performed worse than using a 4 and 100 period SMA as signal.
 In this case (using 2 & 50 period SMA's) the final cumulative return for the period was ~1.2 or 20% increase vs when we used a 4 and 100 period SMA signal we saw final cumulative returns of slightly better than 1.5X or 50%.
 See plot sma_change in images folder.

 ### Choose the set of parameters that best improved the trading algorithm returns